almonds0166/swashbot/docs/docks.md

 [^ Jump to top](#swashbot-documentation)

-* What happens if an entire server forgets their prefix?
-* What happens if two commands are sent within half a second of each other (e.g. worst case might be `~at most inf` followed by `~at most 0`)?
+* What happens if two commands are sent within half a second of each other (e.g. worst case might be `~atmost inf` followed by `~atmost 0`)?
-* Users may be able to get around the `Manage Channels` requirement by proxying via a webhook or bot.
+* Users *may* be able to get around the `Manage Channels` requirement by proxying via a webhook or bot.
 (Discord users who know what I mean by that will know what I mean by that.)
-* When Swashbot is removed from a server, it doesn't (yet) automatically stop its `async` tasks appropriately.
+* When Swashbot is removed from a server, it doesn't (yet) automatically detect that.
 This isn't exactly fatal, but it's not elegant.
-* When a bot bulk deletes messages in a channel, Swashbot doesn't (yet) refresh its `flotsam` variable appropriately.
+* When a bot bulk deletes messages in a channel, Swashbot doesn't (yet) refresh its `decks` variable appropriately.
 This isn't exactly fatal, but it's not elegant.
-* Prefix is incorrectly made lowercase.
-* Command is not stripped.
-* Prefix may be cut off if >32 characters

 ### Potential future features

 [^ Jump to top](#swashbot-documentation)

-* Would be convenient if Swashbot accepted units of time, like `~time 24h` or `~time 30d`.
-* Alternatively, would be cool if Swashbot could perform arithmetic, like `~time 24*60`  or `~time 30*24*60`.
-* Maybe have an explicit `~reset` sort of command that quickly resets the channel settings?
-Note that `~at least inf` does this, but that's not exactly obvious to new users.
 * Cleaner error handling
-* Fancy transparent analytics:
+* Fancy analytics: track and report errors in a smart & transparent way
-  * Track how many warnings pop up
-  * Track how many of each type of warning (e.g. `discord.NotFound`, `discord.HTTPException`) pops up
 * Make the bot more personable

 # EOF